GuxJ02/DeltaVCalculatorSFS/README.md

 ---

 ## ✨ Description

 **Rocket Δv Calculator** is a tiny **C** program that helps you to calculate the Δv of a rocket to be able to design and plan misions in the game
-**IMPORTANT:** This is an old program made years ago.
-It can be greatly improved or rewritten in other languages, so feel free to submit a pull request if needed.

 ---

 ## 📁 File list